-READ section GOAL: My goal for this section is to help you use these practice steps and roles to practice redirect so you apply what you learn right away and in the future."
+(e.g., help you use these practice steps and roles to practice redirect so you apply what you learn now and in the future.")

 □ READ bullet points. (sharing bullet points below is optional)

 - Redirect is not a generalized nor solely intellectual process.
 You cannot say, "that person is always in the goal of - Redirect is dynamic, meaning it can only be diagnosed in an actual scenario (using feelings WITH intellect) - Role-playing redirect is a little scary the first few times.
 People are often uncomfortable role-playing.
 Do it anyway. - Don't make comfort such a high a priority you don't learn this important tool and how powerful you can be doing it. - You learn to redirect negative behavior by doing, hearing, feeling, seeing, sensing, and getting satisfying results. - It's crucial you help one another practice redirect regularly (e.g., 20-30 minutes, weekly at minimum, especially at first).